 Dr. Patrick Corr is an assistant professor in the Department of Clinical Research & Leadership at the George Washington University (GW) School of Medicine & Health Sciences (SMHS) and Program Director for Integrative Medicine.
 Dr. Corr teaches coursework in research methods, public health, and medical humanities.
 Patrick's research interests are in subjective well-being, nutrition and cancer care, and addressing social inequities that impact health outcomes.
-He earned his doctorate in education at the George Washington University, his master's degree in education at Salem State University, and his Bachelor's degree in English and Gender Studies at Pace University.
-He is currently pursuing an MPH in Nutrition.
+He earned his doctorate in education at the George Washington University, his master's degree in public health at the George Washington University, his master's degree in education at Salem State University, and his Bachelor's degree in English and Gender Studies at Pace University.

 Dr. Patrick Corr is an affiliated faculty member of the Global Food Institute at GW.